Location Map & Facilities

 Location, Access, Facilities & Services

-Hallo Bay is an eco-friendly camp located 120 air miles southwest of Homer, Alaska on the wild and remote Pacific Coast of the Alaska Peninsula.
+Hallo Bay is an eco-friendly safari camp located approximately 120 air miles southwest of Homer, Alaska on the wild and remote Pacific Coast of the Alaska Peninsula.
 The Alaska Peninsula is a part of an area called “The Ring of Fire” a volcanically active chain of volcanoes located on the leading edge of the Pacific Tectonic Plate.

-Hallo Bay has one of the most beautiful beaches and wildlife viewing areas in Alaska.
+The Hallo Bay area has one of the most beautiful beaches and wildlife viewing areas in Alaska.
 The variety of bear viewing areas offer many different opportunities to observe Alaska’s coastal brown bears in their natural habitats.
 Big River and Clint’s Creek, which are located to the north and south of the Camp respectively, produce an excellent variety of seasonal salmon runs.
 The coastal tidal flats offer good clam digging and sweet sedge grass meadows for the feeding brown bears.

 Refreshing Drinking Water

-Water for drinking and cooking purposes is further purified at Hallo Bay with the use of special Doulton passive filtering and purification systems.
+Water for drinking and cooking purposes is further purified at Hallo Bay with the use of special filtering and purification systems.
 No chemicals are used in our water systems.
 Guests will need to provide their own personal water bottles or containers for trail use.

 Trash & Garbage

 Trash and garbage is collected in specially designed odor containing poly bags and stored in a bear proof container area until the next aircraft flight, which transports this material back to Homer for proper landfill disposal.
 The camp personnel and guides are very strict regarding the handling of any food or trash, both in the camp and in the field.
-In 15 years of operation we have never had a bear damage the camp or cause a bear to be displaced in anyway and we fully intend to maintain this perfect record.
+In all the years of operation we have never had a bear damage the camp or cause a bear to be displaced in anyway and we fully intend to maintain this perfect record.

 The camp utilizes an Iridium satellite telephone for communications.
 Guests requiring the use of the satellite phone should be aware that use charges run upwards of $7 per minute.
 Single Side Band (SSB) and Very High Frequency (VHF) radio communication equipment is utilized at the camp by the guides for communication between guides, camp, marine vessels, aircraft and for emergency USCG communications.

 Your chosen Trip Itinerary will provide you with more in depth information as to the day to day activities.
-However, all activities, outward from the camp location will be accompanied by a Hallo Bay naturalist due to the sheer number of bears and natural dangers in this remote wilderness area.
+However, all activities, outward from the camp location will be accompanied by a naturalist due to the sheer number of bears and natural dangers in this remote wilderness area.
 One will not find this rule restrictive, but rather you will find the measure of safety and education it affords, priceless.

 Bear Safety Orientation

-A bear safety orientation will be conducted by our naturalists after the guests have checked into their cabins and prior to the first outing into bear country.
+A bear safety orientation will be conducted by our naturalists after the guests have checked into their tents and prior to the first outing into bear country.
 The safety of our guests is always foremost in the operation of Hallo Bay.
 In our 26 years of operation we have never encountered a problem with bears in the field or bears in the camp.

 Education & Research